CartoDB/labs-db-metrics/CONTRIBUTING.md

 password=your_password
 ```

+**Note:** You must be maintainer at carto-report pypi repo.

+1. Update version number (`VERSION`) and information at `setup.py` and `NEWS.md`.
+2. Create a tag, for example with `git tag v0.0.3; git push --tags`
+3. Generate the package with `python setup.py sdist`, it will create a file at `dist/carto-report-VERSION.tar.gz`
-4. Upload the package to the test repository: `python setup.py sdist upload -r pypitest`.
+5. Upload the package to the test repository: `twine upload --repository pypitest dist/carto-report-VERSION.tar.gz`
-5. Install it in a new environment: `pip install --index-url=https://test.pypi.org/simple --extra-index-url=https://pypi.org/simple carto-report`.
+6. Install it in a **clean** environment: `pip install --index-url=https://test.pypi.org/simple --extra-index-url=https://pypi.org/simple carto-report`.
-6. Test it.
+7. **Test it**.
-7. Release it: `python setup.py sdist upload -r pypi`.
+8. Release it: `twine upload dist/carto-report-VERSION.tar.gz`.